Dublin

 On the other hand, if the person already has a protection status in Greece (and therefore does not fall under the Dublin Regulation, but under the safe third country clause), the Swiss authorities are generally of the opinion that the person can be transferred there.
 For this purpose, a bilateral readmission agreement is used.
 For families with children, the Court considers the execution of the removal order only to be reasonable if favourable conditions or circumstances exist.
 The legal presumption of the reasonableness of enforcing removal was no longer upheld by the Court in the case of persons who, due to their particularly high vulnerability, run the risk of being permanently placed in severe distress if they return to Greece, because they are not in a position to claim the rights to which they are entitled on the spot by their own efforts.
 The Court therefore considers the removal of extremely vulnerable persons entitled to protection, such as unaccompanied minors or persons whose mental or physical health is impaired in a particularly serious manner, to be unreasonable in principle, unless there are particularly favourable circumstances on the basis of which it can exceptionally be assumed that the removal is reasonable.[76]

-According to SEM statistics, 3 transfers took place to Greece under Dublin and 30 persons were transferred under the readmission agreement in 2022, compared to one person transferred under Dublin and 24 under the readmission agreement in 2021.[76]
+According to SEM statistics, there were no transfers to Greece under Dublin and 30 persons were transferred under the readmission agreement in 2023,[77] compared to 3 persons transferred under Dublin and 30 under the readmission agreement in 2022.[78]
 The agreement applies to persons having received international protection in Greece.
-The SEM applied the sovereignty clause in 484 cases in 2022, compared to 538 in 2021.[77]
+The SEM applied the sovereignty clause in 152 cases in 2023, compared to 484 in 2022.[79]

 Hungary: In May 2017 the Federal Administrative Court issued a reference judgment in which it summarised the latest developments in the Hungarian asylum system and the effects on Dublin returnees.[80]
 The Court highlighted the responsibility of the SEM to gather all elements necessary for the assessment, not the responsibility of the appeal authority to carry out complex supplementary investigations.
 Otherwise, the Federal Administrative Court would overstep its jurisdiction with a decision on the merits of the matter and deprive the party concerned of the legal right of appeal.
 Therefore, the Court annulled the contested decision and referred it back to the SEM for a full determination of the facts and a new decision, which resulted in the initiation of the national procedure in all cases known to the Swiss Refugee Council.

-Since December 2022 until at least 2 May 2023, no Dublin transfers to Italy could take place, following a communication from the Italian authorities to all Dublin Units claiming a lack of reception capacity.
-This concerns so far around 300 persons who could not be transferred from Switzerland.[83]
+Since December 2022 until further, no Dublin transfers to Italy could take place, following a communication from the Italian authorities to all Dublin Units claiming a lack of reception capacity.
+This concerns so far around 300 persons who could not be transferred from Switzerland.[85]

-The Swiss Refugee Council will continue to document transfers to Italy in 2023 within the framework of the Dublin Returnee Monitoring Project (DRMP).[85]
-Individual cases can be reported or referred to it (for further information see also the section on Individual guarantees above ).
+The Swiss Refugee Council will continue to document transfers to Italy in 2023 within the framework of the Dublin Returnee Monitoring Project (DRMP).[87]
+Individual cases can be reported or referred to it.

 Bulgaria:[88] Dublin decisions are generally issued in cases concerning Bulgaria, even in the case of families and vulnerable persons.[89]
 In a decision from September 2017,[90] the Court implied doubts about the procedure leading up to the rejection of the applicant’s claim in Bulgaria.